 (1) In this section —

-“condition” means a condition of a protection order (supervision) other than the condition referred to in section 50(1).
+condition means a condition of a protection order (supervision) other than the condition referred to in section 50(1).

 (2) A party to the initial proceedings may apply to the Court for the variation, addition or substitution of a condition.